Brooks Lee: Amateur career

 During the first semester of Lee's freshman year, he hyperextended his knee and underwent surgery.
 He missed the beginning of the 2020 season due to recovery and appeared in only two games before the college baseball season was cancelled due to the COVID-19 pandemic.
 That summer, he played in the Northwoods League for the Willmar Stingers.
-In 2021, as a redshirt freshman, Lee played in 55 games in which he slashed .342/.411/.626 with ten home runs, 57 RBIs, and 27 doubles (a Cal Poly record).
+In 2021, as a redshirt freshman, Lee played in 55 games in which he slashed .342/.411/.626 with ten home runs, 57 RBI, and 27 doubles (a Cal Poly record).
 He committed a total of six errors over the course of the season for a .974 fielding percentage.
 He made All-American by various media outlets and was named the Big West Conference Co-Field Player of the Year as well as the Big West Conference Co-Freshman Field Player of the Year.
 He was also a finalist for the Brooks Wallace Award.
 Following the season's end, he spent time playing in the Cape Cod Baseball League for the Yarmouth–Dennis Red Sox.
 Over 21 games, he batted .405/.432/.667 with six home runs.
 He was also named to the USA Baseball Collegiate National Team with whom he spent part of the summer.

 Lee entered the 2022 season as a top prospect for the upcoming draft.
-Over 58 games, Lee batted .357/.462/.664 with 15 home runs, 55 RBIs and 25 doubles to get named Big West Field Player of the Year for the second straight season.
-He was also awarded the Brooks Wallace Award.
+Over 58 games, Lee batted .357/.462/.664 with 15 home runs, 55 RBI and 25 doubles and was named Big West Field Player of the Year for the second straight season.
+He also won the Brooks Wallace Award as the best collegiate shortstop.
 Following the season's end, he traveled to San Diego where he participated in the Draft Combine.

 Professional career

+Minor leagues

 The Minnesota Twins selected Lee in the first round with the eighth overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $5.6 million.

-Lee made his professional debut with the Rookie-level Florida Complex League Twins and was promoted to the Cedar Rapids Kernels of the High-A Midwest League after four games.
+Lee made his professional debut in 2022 after signing with the Rookie-level Florida Complex League Twins and was promoted to the Cedar Rapids Kernels of the High-A Midwest League after four games.
 After 25 games with Cedar Rapids, he was promoted to the Wichita Wind Surge of the Double-A Texas League.
 Over 31 games between the three teams, he slashed .303/.388/.451 with five home runs and 15 RBI.
 To open the 2023 season, Lee returned to Wichita.
 In early August, he was promoted to the St. Paul Saints of the Triple-A International League.
 Over 125 games between the two teams, Lee slashed .275/.347/.461 with 16 home runs, 84 RBI, and 39 doubles.
 He was assigned back to St. Paul to open the 2024 season.
 He missed the beginning of the season due to a back injury.
+With St. Paul, Lee played in 25 games and hit .308 with eight home runs and 25 RBI.